 Union in the 1970s.
 It is listed as the summer retreat for the Russian

+embassy but has been used for espionage, according to US officials.
 The Kremlin accused the US of an "aggressive foreign policy" and behaving "like a bull in a china shop".
+Kremlin spokesman Dmitri Peskov said: "There is no

-Kremlin spokesman Dmitri Peskov said: "There is no alternative here to the principle of reciprocity.
-We will deliver significant discomfort to the US side in the same areas.
+alternative here to the principle of reciprocity.
+We will deliver

+significant discomfort to the US side in the same areas.
 "We consider this decision and these sanctions unjustified and illegal under international law."

 US officials said they